 Becoming a permanent resident of Canada

-If you wish to stay in Canada as a permanent resident, you must leave the country and apply from outside Canada, except in the special circumstances listed below.
-To become a permanent resident, you must meet the requirements for immigration to Canada.
+To stay in Canada as a permanent resident, you must leave the country and apply from outside Canada, except in the special cases listed below.
+To become a permanent resident, you must meet Canada's immigration requirements.

-You can apply to become a permanent resident from inside Canada if:
+You can apply to become a permanent resident from inside Canada if you:

-- you are a refugee or a protected person
+- are a refugee or a protected person,

-- you are a spouse or common-law partner of a Canadian citizen or permanent resident
+- are a spouse or common-law partner of a Canadian citizen or permanent resident,

-- you hold a valid Temporary Residence Permit or
+- hold a valid temporary residence permit or

-- you are applying under the Canadian Experience Class.
+- are applying under the Canadian Experience Class.